UMD-CS-STICs/389Lfall17/lectures/lecture-02/codelab.md

 ### Assignment

 Your assignment for this codelab is to re-create part of the `s3 sync` command using boto3 in Python.
 You'll be able to use this script to quickly copy files and directories into S3.

+**Note**: You must use boto3, not the `s3 sync` command.
+You will not get full credit if you just write a wrapper on top of the `sync` command.

 As an example of how this script works, say you had a directory like so: